junxit/us-congress-bills-116/bill.md

 ## § 1.
 Short title; table of contents

-- **(a)** *Short title* This Act may be cited as the “Safe, Accountable, Fair, and Environmentally Responsible Pipelines Act of 2019” or the “SAFER Pipelines Act of 2019”.
+- **(a)** *Sh‑ort title* This Act may be cited as the “Safe, Accountable, Fair, and Environmentally Responsible Pipelines Act of 2019” or the “SAFER Pipelines Act of 2019”.
 - **(b)** *Table of contents* The table of contents for this Act is as follows:

 ## § 2.
 Authorization of appropriations